In this guide

 You Select the Imagery

-Experienced users may prefer to search DigitalGlobe’s archive themselves using the ImageFinder application to determine the images they would like to request.
+Experienced users may prefer to search DigitalGlobe’s archive themselves using the Discover application (see above) to determine the images they would like to request.
 Ultimately, PGC will need the image Catalog ID (or a list of Catalog IDs) in order to identify, retrieve, and deliver the imagery.

 A DigitalGlobe Catalog ID is a 16-digit text/number string that uniquely identifies each image collected by one of the satellites.
 Catalog IDs can be sent to your PGC point of contact through email, as a text document or attachment, or as shapefiles that contain the Catalog ID as an attribute field.